anakin004/Linux-Labyrinth/README.md

 ## Features
 - **PostgreSQL Database Integration**: The application uses PostgreSQL as the database to store and retrieve application data, such as user data or any other relevant application information.
 - **Spring Boot Framework**: The project leverages Spring Boot for rapid development and deployment of the application.
 It provides features like automatic configuration, embedded Tomcat server, and Spring Data JPA for database access.
 - **RESTful API**: The application exposes endpoints to interact with the data stored in the PostgreSQL database, allowing users to perform CRUD (Create, Read, Update, Delete) operations via HTTP requests.
+I introduced API rate-limiting and distribution for access-control and security
 - **Docker Support**: The project can be configured to run PostgreSQL in a Docker container, making it easier to set up a local development environment without the need for manual PostgreSQL installation.
 - **UI**: An interractive web interface that makes the learning process engaging.
 - **Web-Hosting**: I hosted the web application on Azure using a Cloud-Based Virtual Machine (VM) to provide reliable and scalable access via GitHub.
 This enabled efficient deployment and streamlined access for users.